MY DAILY LIVING, CONCERNS, INTERESTS, MOSTLY GOOD NEWS TO BRIGHTEN EVERYBODY UP.

 "[Using hydrogen sulfide] is so simple, it's genius," says David Lefer, a researcher and cardiothoracic surgeon at Emory University, who is now experimenting with hydrogen sulfide in his own lab.
 "But the failures with larger animals have been a big disappointment.
 To make this effective for humans may take a combination of sodium sulfide and additional agents.
 We're just not sure what form it will take."

 Other researchers are exploring different approaches to tweak metabolism in a critical care setting.
 A group in Minnesota is developing a drug based on chemicals found in hibernating squirrels.
 Dr. Philip Bickler, an anesthesiologist at the University of San Francisco Hospital, is also studying animals, including whales and dolphins -- mammals like us, except that they can hold their breath for two hours underwater even during vigorous activity.
 Bickler says, "There's a lot of potential there.
 It hasn't been studied in extreme detail, but there may be new ways to protect human tissue from injury.
-Video Watch how a 22-year-old cheated death »
+Watch how a 22-year-old cheated death »

 The white rat on display in Roth's lab isn't being suspended -- by his description, it's more like a slow-forward button, or a dimmer switch on a light.
 About 50 minutes after giving the animal a dose of hydrogen sulfide, Roth tells Blackwood to turn off the gas.
 Normal air flows back into the glass case.
 The zigzag lines on the monitors shoot upward.
 In a few minutes, the rat is scurrying around as if nothing had happened.